aforlorncat1/recode-sinatra-server/app/controllers/README.md

 	erb :dashboard
 end
 ```
+Remember to link/require the appropriate controller if you require access to their related objects.

 You can create many controller files as long as there is no conflicted routes.
 Sinatra go through
-each controller file and compile all available route.
+each controller file and compile all available routes.